-- IELTS score of 7 overall and no less than 6.0 on any band or TOEFL score of 72 overall and at least 19 in writing and at least 17 in other bands.
+- IELTS score of 7 overall and no less than 6.0 on any band or TOEFL score of 72 overall, at least 19 in writing, and at least 17 in other bands.

-- Bachelor degree in a related field with a credit average (65%) (For 50 to 65% marks, a satisfactory GMAT score is required.
+- Bachelor's degree in a related field with a credit average (65%) (For 50 to 65% marks, a satisfactory GMAT score is required.

 University of Queensland

-- Bachelor's degree in a similar discipline with a GPA of a minimum of 4.5 on a 7 point scale.
+- Bachelor's degree in a similar discipline with a minimum GPA of 4.5 on a 7-point scale.

 University of New South Wales

 - Bachelor's degree or equivalent with an average score.
-In the case of a bachelor's degree with 60 to 64%, a GMAT score of more than 600 is required.
+For a 60 to 64% bachelor's degree, a GMAT score of more than 600 is required.

 - IELTS score of overall 7.0 and at least 6.0 in all bands or TOEFL score of overall 94 and at least 25 in writing and at least 23 in other bands or overall PTE score of 65 and at least 54 in all sub-bands

-- Bachelor degree in related field with a weighted average mark of 60
+- Bachelor's degree in a related field with a weighted average mark of 60

 - 3 years of work experience